Haret Al Fawar

 The village is located on a foothill of Terboul Mountain, surrounded by valleys.
 It stands 196 m above sea level.
-There's a mosque located in the middle of the old section of the village, as well as a modern hall for Islamic occasions such as weddings and Mawlid of the Prophet Muhammad.
+There's a mosque in the old section of the village.
+As well as a modern hall for Islamic occasions such as weddings and the celebration of Mawlid of the Islamic prophet Muhammad.
 More than 80% of its population are Muslims, and most are with AICP (Association of Islamic Charitable Projects).

-Haret Al Fawar's residents highly value olive and oil, in addition to other items, such as figs, wheat and the green plants which grow naturally in the region.

 Etymology

-The village's name, which translates to "bubbling lane," originates from a stream that used to be a main source of drinking water for the residents.
+The village's name, which translates to "bubbling lane," originates from an old stream.

 History

 For the past 100 years, the village has been populated by three main families: Awik, Jalloul, and Tabbaa.

-During the Lebanese civil war, from 1975 till 1990, the village witnessed much destruction due to bombardment.
+During the Lebanese Civil War, from 1975 until 1990, the village witnessed much destruction due to bombardment from the war.
+As it was considered strategic with a good view of the surrounding areas.